volzotan/CompressorCam/docs/assembly.md

 ### <a name="finish"></a>Finish the enclosure

 ![]( {{ site.baseurl }}/assets/{{ page.imgdir }}/300.jpg ){:.enable_lightbox}

+Grab the printed spacers and the 35mm long M2.5 screws.

 ![]( {{ site.baseurl }}/assets/{{ page.imgdir }}/301.jpg ){:.enable_lightbox}

+Place the four screws in the holes and slip the spacers over the screws.
+The rounded side should be facing inwards.

 ![]( {{ site.baseurl }}/assets/{{ page.imgdir }}/302.jpg ){:.enable_lightbox}

+Screw the camera assembly to the spacers and join insert and camera.

 ![]( {{ site.baseurl }}/assets/{{ page.imgdir }}/303.jpg ){:.enable_lightbox}

+And that's how the insert with the camera electronics should look like.

 ![]( {{ site.baseurl }}/assets/{{ page.imgdir }}/310.jpg ){:.enable_lightbox}

+Now we need to assemble the top element of the enclosure, fastening the filter and it's printed front element.

 ![]( {{ site.baseurl }}/assets/{{ page.imgdir }}/311.jpg ){:.enable_lightbox}

+Now get the neutral density filter out of the box and place it cautiously in the top part of the enclosure.

 ![]( {{ site.baseurl }}/assets/{{ page.imgdir }}/312.jpg ){:.enable_lightbox}

+Place the filter front element on top of the filter.
+The gap in the plastic part should face downwards when placing the enclosure outdoors so rain hitting the filter can drain.

 ![]( {{ site.baseurl }}/assets/{{ page.imgdir }}/313.jpg ){:.enable_lightbox}

+Fasten the filter front element with the four tiniest screws found in the package.

 ![]( {{ site.baseurl }}/assets/{{ page.imgdir }}/314.jpg ){:.enable_lightbox}

+Place the nut either in the upper or lower tripod nut cavity.
+Since the enclosure is (almost) symmetrical, it doesn't make a difference which one you are using.

 ![]( {{ site.baseurl }}/assets/{{ page.imgdir }}/315.jpg ){:.enable_lightbox}

+The tripod nut should be sitting flush as shown in the image above.

 ![]( {{ site.baseurl }}/assets/{{ page.imgdir }}/320.jpg ){:.enable_lightbox}

+Last step: screw the insert with the camera into the upper enclosure half and close the enclosure.

 ![]( {{ site.baseurl }}/assets/{{ page.imgdir }}/321.jpg ){:.enable_lightbox}

+Screw in the four 6mm screws to connect the insert to the top part of the enclosure.

 ![]( {{ site.baseurl }}/assets/{{ page.imgdir }}/322.jpg ){:.enable_lightbox}

+When placing the insert with the camera and the battery holder in the enclosure, make sure that the batteries in the holder are facing outwards.
+If the battery holder is placed like in the photo above, it is easier to stash the cables.

 ![]( {{ site.baseurl }}/assets/{{ page.imgdir }}/323.jpg ){:.enable_lightbox}

+Use the last four screws (50mm long) to close the enclosure.

 ### <a name="take"></a>Take images